rajathkmp/PreprocessingHyperspectral/README.md

 # Pre-Processing-Hyperspectral-Images

-Algorithms are carried out on the Hyperspectral Image, Hawaii.raw.
+The Algorithms are carried out on the Hyperspectral Image, Hawaii.raw.

-The different band re-ordering algorithms that are implemented are
+The different band re-ordering algorithms that are implemented,

 - Greedy Ordering Algorithm
 - Merge Sort
 - Heap Sort

-In each Algorithm the different scanning techniques that are implemented are
+In each algorithm the different scanning techniques that are implemented,

 - Raster
 - ZigZag